mildsunrise/cursed_gpu_linux/README.md

 cd ..
 ~~~

-Then, either build the virglrenderer dependency or disable VGPU as indicated in [Virtual GPU](#virtual-gpu).
+Then either build the virglrenderer dependency or disable VGPU, as indicated in [Virtual GPU](#virtual-gpu).

 Now build the DTB and the emulator: